AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 ## 🔴 **Step 2 - Creating Users in Active Directory**

-Open Server Manager > Tools > Active Directory Users and Computers (ADUC)
+- Open Server Manager > Tools > Active Directory Users and Computers (ADUC)

-Navigate to an OU (e.g., IT) > Right-click > New > User
+- Navigate to an OU (e.g., IT) > Right-click > New > User

 ![Create_user](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/Screenshots/Phase%202/Create_User.png)]

+- Put the credenitals
+- Choose a password
-Once done, you can see all your users
+- Once done, you can see all your users

 ![IT_Users](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/Screenshots/Phase%202/IT_users.png)